Patricia Hill, Former Sunday School Teacher, Convicted Of Killing Her Husband Over His Porn Habit

 An Arkansas jury has found a former Sunday school teacher guilty of murdering her husband over his pornography habit, People is reporting.

-Patricia Hill, 69, was sentenced to 16 years in prison following this week’s jury decision, though it remains unclear, as of this writing, how much time she’ll serve.
-Considering her advanced age and the length of her sentence, she may very well wind up spending the rest of her life behind bars for the July 2018 murder.
+Patricia Hill, 69, was sentenced to 16 years in prison following this week’s jury decision.
+It remains unclear, as of this writing, how much time she’ll serve.
+Considering her advanced age and the length of her sentence, she may very well wind up spending the rest of her life behind bars for the July of 2018 murder.

 At the time, Hill and her husband, Frank, weren’t seeing eye-to-eye.
 The “devoutly religious” Patricia, who even taught Sunday school, could not brook her husband’s fondness for pornography.
 Frank, 65 at the time of his murder, would often retreat to a utility shed on his property — he called it his “man cave” — where he would enjoy his habit, much to his wife’s annoyance.